Fast Unorm Conversions

 low expected high

-Yep, almost 6x faster just by avoiding the call to f32::round.
+Yep, 11x faster just by avoiding the call to f32::round.

 However, the takeaway here is not to avoid f32::round or other f32::* functions at all costs.
 Some functions are efficiently implemented in hardware, while others are not.
 It's your responsibility to find out which ones are fast and to search for alternatives for the slow ones.